Hand make Recipe and Method

 Bread Machine Recipe and a few possible methods!

 Most machines work on water first, then fats, then salt and sugar, then flour and finally yeast on top, so this is the order I am giving below.
-Adjust to your machine as neccesary.
+Adjust to your machine as necessary.

 Add to your machine in the following order: